 If the power indicator does not light on when the power cord is plugged in, you may have a problem with power cord.
 Then check for loose power connections, power losses or surges at power outlet.
 If you still cannot resolve the problem, contact the local dealer for assistance.

-If the LED indicators are normal and the connected cables are correct but the packets still cannot be transmitted.
-Please check the user system's Ethernet devices' configuration or status.
+If the LED indicators are normal and the connected cables are correct but the packets still cannot be transmitted, please check the Ethernet devices' configuration or status of the system.

 APPENDIX